 Every 2 years, American Geophysical Union (AGU) members elect the people who will lead the organization for the next 4 or more years.
-These volunteer leaders commit to advancing the mission, vision, goals, and core values outlined in AGU’s strategic plan.
+These volunteer leaders commit to advancing the mission, vision, goals, and core values outlined in AGU’s strategic plan and to upholding AGU’s ethics policy.
 Elected AGU leaders play an essential role in decisions on how to serve and engage members in AGU.

-Leaders elected this year begin their service on 1 January 2017.
-They will still be in office during AGU’s centennial celebration in 2019, which will recognize the value and contributions of Earth and space science over the past 100 years.
-The centennial celebration will also look forward to how Earth and space sciences will continue to add value to society at large, as well as creating greater awareness and appreciation of Earth and space science among policy makers, media, current and prospective funders, and the public.
+Leaders elected this year begin their service on 1 January 2019, serving during AGU’s Centennial celebration in 2019.
+The Centennial offers an opportunity to amplify the accomplishments and stories of the last 100 years to build support for the next 100 years of discoveries and solution, as well as creating greater awareness and appreciation of Earth and space science among policy makers, media, current and prospective funders, and the public.

 When Do the Polls Open?

-The 2016 AGU election will be held from 29 August through 27 September, allowing members 30 days to vote.
-Please mark your calendar and plan now to cast your votes for critical leadership positions.
-This is a great opportunity for your voice to be heard.
+The 2018 AGU election will be held from 27 August through 25 September, allowing members 30 days to vote.
+Please mark your calendar and plan now to cast your votes for these critical leadership positions.
+This is a great opportunity for you to make your voice heard.

 How Many Ballots Will I Receive?

-There are three types of ballots for the 2016 AGU election: candidates for the AGU Board of Directors, student and early-career candidates for the AGU Council, and candidates for section and focus group president-elect and secretary positions.
+There are three types of ballots for the 2018 AGU election: candidates for the AGU Board of Directors, student and early-career candidates for the AGU Council, and candidates for section president-elect and secretary positions.
 AGU has a paired-slate philosophy, so two candidates are required for each open position.

-All members will receive ballots for the Board (four positions, eight candidates) and student and early-career positions (two positions, four candidates).
-Members will also receive a ballot for every section and focus group to which they belong.
+All members will receive ballots for the Board (6 positions, 12 candidates) and student and early-career positions (4 positions, 8 candidates).
+Members will also receive a ballot for every section to which they belong.

 How Long Does Voting Take?